nbednar2929/Engineering_4_Notebook/README.md

 ### Reflection

 My only issue with this assignment was some logic stuff in my "for character" loop.
 I originally would turn on the led for every single dot, dash, slash, or space.
 As a result the led would never turn off.
 So first I made sure to turn off the led after sleeping for the provided times.
 Even still, the led would never turn off.
 I realized that for the spaces or slashes I needed to not turn the led on at all and instead only sleep after turning th led off.
 The final bit was that my led wouldn't turn off after dots or dashes still because I didn't sleep after turning the led off.
 To fix this I added a time.sleep(between_taps) after turning the led off for dots and dashes and the translation works properly now.
-This is a continuation from the previous assignment which means the top of my code was from Afton: https://github.com/Avanhoo/Engineering_4_Notebook.
+This is a continuation from the previous assignment which means I used large portions of Afton's work in this assignment.
+Here is a link to their notebook: https://github.com/Avanhoo/Engineering_4_Notebook

 ## Data Storage